microsoft/aroworkshop/_entries/03-02 deployment.md

 ## Part 2: Deploying Shifty

-**Step 0:** In not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.
+**Step 0:** If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select *Copy Login Command*.

 ![CLI Login](/media/managedlab/7-shifty-login.png)